JanKanis/SecurityNow-podcast-archiver/README.rst

 Details
 -------

-Download this script.
+Download this repository and run the ``generate-snarchive.py`` script.
 It requires a Python 3 interpreter and the following dependency modules: (Use e.g. ``pip3 install --user <modulename>`` to install modules)

 - tzlocal
 - bs4 (BeautifulSoup 4)